Historical Timeline of the College

 The Department of Social Studies separates into the Departments of History, Political Science, Geography and Geology, and Sociology.

 Appalachian State Teachers College (ASTC) designated a “regional university” and name changed to Appalachian State University.

 Pre-professional programs are offered in the General College, offering interdisciplinary programs for pre-law, pre-medical, pre-dental and pre-engineering degrees.

 Four new colleges at the University are established: General College, the College of Arts and Sciences, the College of Fine and Applied Arts and the College of Education.

 Dr. William Strickland becomes the first Dean of the College of Arts and Sciences.

-William Roland Neely becomes first African-American student to graduate from Appalachian State with a BA in Psychology.
+William Roland Neely becomes the first African-American student to graduate from Appalachian State with a BA in Psychology.

 Sanford Hall is completed and is still home to the department of English today.

-Caroline Anderson becomes the first African-American full-time faculty member in the department of Mathematical Sciences.
+Caroline Anderson becomes the first African-American full-time faculty member in the Department of Mathematical Sciences.

 The College of Arts and Sciences has 13 departments with majors in Anthropology Biology, Chemistry, English, Foreign Languages, Geography and Geology, History, Mathematics, Philosophy and Religion, Physics, Political Science, Psychology and Sociology.